 One big thing newlyweds often overlook is coming up with a plan to file their taxes.
 Especially given the squeeze many couples feel after the expenses of planning a wedding ceremony, newlyweds will want to make sure that their refund for the year is as generous as possible.
 There’s no sense in leaving money on the table as you and your partner begin your new lives together.
 Here are a number of ways you can ensure your taxes are in order before, during, and after your wedding!

 Filing jointly vs. separately

 The biggest question you and your spouse will need to answer is whether filing jointly or separately is more beneficial.
 Filling jointly allows you to take advantage of joint standard deductions: $12,600 compared to the individual standard of $6,300.
-Increasing your earned income tax credit, as well as child dependent care credit, are contingent on filling jointly.
+Increasing your earned income tax credit, as well as child dependent care credit, are contingent on filing jointly.
 Additionally, if you get your healthcare through the Affordable Care Act, your newlywed status may affect your tax credit.

 But on the other hand, there can be some drawbacks to filing jointly.
-If your combined income pushes you and your spouse into a higher tax bracket, it may be worth filling separately to lower your tax obligation.
+If your combined income pushes you and your spouse into a higher tax bracket, it may be worth filing separately to lower your tax obligation.
 Additionally, if you or your partner have student loans on an Income-Based Repayment plan, you may lose this status if you file jointly, which can considerably increase monthly payments.